PabloPineda6/JavaUnitTestSpringBoot-Mockito/README.md

 3. Type, in a browser, the route to the local Data Base (http://localhost:8080/h2-console)
    1. make sure the JDBC URL is <jdbc:h2:mem:testdb> (as defined in application.properties file) and click connect
 4. Verify the response matches the expectations

+## SPECIAL CONSIDERATIONS DEPENDING ON EACH PROJECT
+#### 1. In this application, we are using an in-memory Data Base as the projects DB, in real world applications, you'll be talking to real DB
+In those situations, move data.sql to the route src/test/resources, and then, that data will be used only for Unit tests (Spring Boot DataJpaTest initializes the DB using that file)